Primetalk/SynapseGrid/docs/README.EN.md

 in this case, all data that appears in outer system on these contacts will be processed by subsystem.

 If there is a need to reuse several instances of a subsystem, you probably would like to bind them to different input/output contacts.
-For this purpose, you should use a subsystem embedded in another subsystem.
-In the intermediate subsystem inputs link inputs, and outputs link outputs.
+For this purpose, you should use a subsystem embedded in another "wiring" subsystem.
+In the intermediate subsystem inputs are linked to innermost inputs, and outputs are connected to the innermost outputs.
-To do this, the Builder for intermediate subsystem uses methods <code>mappedInput</code>, <code>mappedOutput</code>, <code>inputMappedTo</code>, <code>mapToOutput</code>.
+To do the mappings of contacts, the intermediate subsystem Builder uses methods <code>mappedInput</code>, <code>mappedOutput</code>, <code>inputMappedTo</code>, <code>mapToOutput</code>.
-These methods enable a wiring creation, that proves connection between the external system contacts and the internal system contacts.
+These methods enable a wiring creation, that provides the connection between the outer system contacts and the inner system contacts.

 Akka Actors usage
 -----------------